 Laura is a full member of STEP, the Society of Trust and Estates Practitioners the industry’s international professional body for advisors who specialise in inheritance and succession planning.
 Laura is also working towards her membership of ACTAPS, the Association of Contentious Trust and Probate Specialists.

-Laura enjoys socialising with family and friends and keeping fit when she can, but mostly she spend her time running around after her little boy!
+Laura enjoys socialising with family and friends and keeping fit when she can, but mostly she spend her time running around after her children!